dpb1/dpb1.github.com/source/_posts/2013-09-24-bashing-your-head-in-dangers-of-local-and-status.markdown

 ```

 There!
 All fixed.
 Except, it's not.
 You probably see the problem, the local
-builtin is actually a command whose status is evalutated after the execution of
+builtin is actually a command whose status is evaluated after the execution of
 your log parsing.
 Since `local output` will succeed in pretty much every case,
 the result of the last command (`$?`) will always evaluate to 0.